Stichoza/phemoji/README.md

 ## Disclaimer

 This package is created just for fun.
-I am not responsible if some emoji from this package will burn your house to the ground or murder your cute little kitten.
+I am not responsible if any emoji from this package will burn your house to the ground or murder your cute little kitten.
 Btw, if it ever kills a cat, notify me and I'll remove this repo from Github.
 I mean Octocat is also a cat.